jesse-ai/docs/docs/strategies/api.md

-## is_reduced
+## reduced_count

-Has the size of the open position been reduced since it was opened?
+How many times has the position size been reduced since this trade was opened?

-This is useful for strategies that for example exit in two points, and you'd like to update something only if the first half has been exited.
+This is useful for strategies that for example exit in multiple points, and you'd like to update something related to it.

-**Return Type**: bool
+**Return Type**: int

 **Example**: